-Shoulder arthrocentesis like other arthrocentesis can have diagnostic purpose or therapeautic.
+Shoulder arthrocentesis is the procedure of aspirating joint fluid from shoulder joint and like other arthrocentesis can have a diagnostic or therapeutic purpose.

 Shoulder joint or the glenohumeral joint can be approached anteriorly or by a posterior approach.
 The posterior approach allows the patient to be blinded from the procedure, and it mimics the approach used in arthroscopy of the joint.